Arch-turion/helic-axis-model/README.md

 ## Sovereign Energetic Reciprocity

-This research operates on the principle of energetic reciprocity.
-It represents a sovereign investment of focused consciousness and resources into a new paradigm.

-If this work unlocks value for you—whether personal, academic, or commercial **energetic reciprocity is expected** to ensure its continued evolution.
+If this work unlocks value for you—whether personal, academic, or commercial:

 **Align with this work via:**
 -   **[GitHub Sponsors](https://github.com/sponsors/Arch-turion)** (Recurring or one-time)